DevExpress/testcafe/docs/articles/documentation/reference/test-api/selector/withexacttext.md

 ## Notes

 `withExactText` selects the element that contains the specified text and its ancestors (if they do not contain any other text).
 See an example for [withText](withtext.md#notes).

+If you want to target elements, containing special HTML characters, refer to [this section](../../../guides/basic-guides/select-page-elements.md#select-elements-containing-special-characters).